YES Network Talent

 The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
 The network has won 146 New York Emmy Awards since its 2002 launch.

-Triplett also hosts the exclusive YES App program Field Tripp with Meghan Triplett, in which she explores her new surroundings in Brooklyn.
+Triplett also hosts the exclusive The Gotham Sports App program Field Tripp with Meghan Triplett, in which she explores her new surroundings in Brooklyn.

 While with the Grizzlies and Grind City Media, Triplett created, hosted and reported year-round content, including game-night productions, broadcasts on Bally Sports Southeast and on social media channels.
 She was co-host of “Rise and Grind,” a live daily digital morning show covering “sports, entertainment, pop culture, and everything Memphis.”